basis-company/sharded-queue.py/README.md

 class NotifyRequest:
     '''
-    In this example we have simple notify request containing user identifier Value would be used to shard your tasks over workers
+    In this example we have simple notify request containing user identifier In addition, the value is used to shard requests over worker threads
     '''
     user_id: int